Darienzhangyy/Geocoding-NYC-Open-Data/README.md

 Your write up for this task should include a description of any and all cleaning / subsetting / etc. that was done to the data, as well as a description of your geocoding approach(es) and a discussion of how successful each was.

-#Task 2 - Recreating NYC’s Boroughs
+#2 - Recreating NYC’s Boroughs

 The primary goal of this assignment is to attempt to reconstruct the boundaries of the 5 city boroughs.
 The data set contains the column, Borough, that lists the borough in which the request ostensibly originated from.
 Your goal is to take this data along with the geocoded locations from Task 1 and generate a set of spatial polygons (in the GeoJSON format) that represents the boundary of these borough.